InigoRomero/42ApiScript/README.md

 # 42ApiScript
 #### Welcome
-Ruby Scripts with calls to the api of 42 useful, thinking to facilitate the work of educators in the pools and more
+Ruby Scripts with calls to the api of 42 useful, thinking to facilitate the work of educators in the piscine and students
 # installation macOS
 #### Install ruby
 ```shell